FranRiadigos/RepositoryCache/README.md

 ## Tips:

-> \- Use always an Interface as a contract.
-It is much clean.
+ * Always use an Interface as a contract.
+It is much cleaner.

-> \- You can cache a method indefinitely, simply do not put any time on the annotation.
+ * You can cache a method indefinitely, simply do not put any time on the annotation.

-> \- Remember you can distinguish between calls with an ID or any other logic through the `select()` method.
+ * Remember you can distinguish between calls with an ID or any other logic through the `select()` method.

-> \- You can i.e. store your content inside the cache with `persist(String)` if you are not planning to have a database.
+ * You can i.e. store your content inside the cache with `persist(String)` if you are not planning to have a database.
 Just transform your Object from/to a Json string and retrieve that content later with `getContent()`.